hashgraph/hedera-services/platform-sdk/docs/proposals/README.md

 from `platform-sdk/docs/proposals`.
 Once the feature is live on mainnet, the status of the proposal PR in the proposal project should be changed to `Delivered`.

+---

 ## Design Proposal State Machine

 ![](designProposalStateMachine.drawio.svg)

+## Modifying an Accepted Design Proposal

+It is common that during implementation of a design, something is discovered that requires a change to the documented design.
+When this occurs, the design proposal must be updated via a modification proposal.
+Keeping the design up to date ensures that the documentation remains up to date and always reflects the intended and actual design.
+It also provides an opportunity for those who voted on and approved the accepted proposal to review the changes and weigh in on the resulting design.

+Modification proposals follow the same process and flow as normal design proposals.